 Must have at least two years of study and ensemble experience on

 your concert band or orchestral string instrument prior to camp.

-- Must be age 12 prior to June 1.
+- Must be age 12 prior to the first day of camp.

 High School students:

 Must have at

 least three years of study and ensemble experience on your concert band or

 Suzuki-trained strings: Violinists should be

 at Suzuki Book 6 level or higher.
 Viola, Cello, and Double Bass should be at